The Villages Dog Bite Lawyer

 Negligence in Dog Bite Cases

 In addition to statutory strict liability, a dog owner may also (or alternatively) be liable to a dog bite victim if the owner did something a reasonable owner would not have done – or failed to do something a reasonable owner would have done.
 For the dog bite victim to have a legal cause of action through a Villages dog bite lawyer, the dog owner’s negligence must have directly resulted in the dog bite and the victim’s subsequent injuries.
+A higher degree of negligence usually means a higher dog bite payouts settlements.

 Under Florida law, a dog owner is presumed to have acted in a negligent manner for violating a law or statute that is already on the books.
 Therefore, if a dog owner walks a dog without a leash or lets the dog roam around the neighborhood “at large,” the dog owner may be presumed negligent if the dog later bites and injures someone.